 However, most states allow for direct solicitation that is not “live person-to-person contact'', but instead “easily disregarded”.
 One classic criminal defense marketing example of such solicitation is the typical Direct Mail Campaign, also known as “Jail Mail”.
 When an individual receives a piece of mail from a local criminal defense attorney following their arrest, such solicitation does not typically involve coercion or harassment–– if the prospective client is interested they can call the attorney and if not, they can throw the letter away.
 Most importantly, the prospective client has had an opportunity to contemplate their decision to retain counsel without outside pressure.

 While not all states explicitly address electronic communication such as email and text in their state-bar rules, the principle is more or less the same.
 For example, an attorney using the Client Connect Software may send an arrested person an email or text immediately following their arrest.
-In this case, the prospective client can call the number on the advertisement to speak with an attorney.
+In this case, the prospective client can call the number on the advertisement to speak with a criminal defense attorney.
 If they aren’t interested, they can unsubscribe from the text or email list as well as delete it.
+If they do so, they will not receive any further criminal defense marketing through that channel.
 Just as with direct mail, they’ve had an opportunity to review the solicitation, contemplate it, and have not been pressured to retain counsel.

 State-by-state Advertising Resources